The burning of the Quran in Sweden triggers a second day of protests in Iraq - ExBulletin

 BASRA, IRAQ — Thousands of supporters of an incendiary Iraqi Shiite cleric gathered in major cities across Iraq on Friday, condemning the burning of a Quran during a protest in Sweden earlier this week.
 Some of the protesters called for the expulsion of the Swedish ambassador from Iraq.

-Addressing the crowd in a speech in the Baghdad suburb of Sadr City, Friday prayer preacher Sayyid Sattar Batat called on Iraqi authorities to, if necessary, expel the Swedish ambassador and cut off all ties diplomatic with them.
+Addressing the crowd in a speech in the Baghdad suburb of Sadr City, Friday prayer preacher Sayyid Sattar Batat called on the Iraqi authorities to “expel the Swedish ambassador if necessary and cut off all relations diplomatic with them.

 The protests came a day after hundreds of protesters briefly stormed the Swedish embassy in Baghdad.